Explanation of Upswing

-An upswing is the opposite of a downswing.
-While downswings describe periods of sustained losses, upswings describe the opposite.
+An upswing in poker is the opposite of a downswing.
+While downswings describe periods of sustained losses, an upswing refers to a stretch of unusually high winnings.

-The term “upswing” not only implies sustained winnings but above average amounts of profit.
+The term upswing poker players use not only implies sustained winnings but above-average amounts of profit.
 The implication is that we are running mathematically better than we should over a period of time.
 I.e. a steady consistent winner is not necessarily on an “upswing”, but if on a given week he makes significantly more than average it can then be described as an “upswing”.

-Example of Upswing used in a sentence -> I went on a huge upswing last night, up 15 buyins in 3,000 hands.
+Example of Upswing used in a sentence -> I went on a huge upswing in poker last night, winning 15 buy-ins over 3,000 hands.

 The basic strategy advice is to enjoy the ride and not let it affect mindset.
 The mindset issues caused by upswings fall into two main categories -